freenas/freenas-docs/userguide/storage.rst

 The Storage section of the graphical interface allows configuration of these options:

-* :ref:`Volumes` is used to create and manage storage volumes.
+* :ref:`Volumes` creates and manages storage volumes.

-* :ref:`Periodic Snapshot Tasks` is for scheduling the automatic creation of filesystem snapshots.
+* :ref:`Periodic Snapshot Tasks` schedules automatic creation of filesystem snapshots.

 * :ref:`Replication Tasks` automates the replication of snapshots to a remote system.

-* :ref:`Scrubs` is used to schedule scrubs as part of ongoing disk maintenance.
+* :ref:`Scrubs` schedules scrubs as part of ongoing disk maintenance.

-* :ref:`Snapshots` is used to manage local snapshots.
+* :ref:`Snapshots` manages local snapshots.

-* :ref:`VMware-Snapshot` is for coordinating ZFS snapshots with a VWware datastore.
+* :ref:`VMware-Snapshot` coordinates ZFS snapshots with a VMware datastore.

 #ifdef truenas
-.. note:: if the %brand% system has been configured as the passive node in a failover configuration, the screens shown in this chapter will be replaced by a message indicating that this node is passive.
+.. note:: If the %brand% system has been configured as the passive node in a failover configuration, the screens shown in this chapter will be replaced by a message indicating that this node is passive.
    All of the options discussed in this chapter can only be configured